What are the storage methods in Android systems and the storage methods?

 4- The codes that should be in the activity_main.xml section are as follows:

 6- We need to create an instance of the SharedPreferences interface.
-In this section, we consider the desired name for it, which is also shPref.
+In this section, we consider the desired name, which is also shPref.

 8- It should be noted that this method has two inputs and parameters.
-The input and the first parameter are name and the second is mode.
+The input and the first parameter are names and the second is a mode.

 Check different types of MODE.